 When you ask someone to do the washing-up, you’re asking them to clean the dishes.
 In modern times, that typically includes rinsing the dishes, loading the dishwasher, and hand-washing anything that can’t go in the machine.

 Keep this phrase in mind when you’re at the supermarket–you’re looking for “washing-up liquid” and not “dish soap”.
+Just another one of those quirky differences between living in the US vs UK.

 Full whack / Top whack